NNTmux/newznab-tmux/README.md

     `cd tmux`

+ * If, you choose the the dev branch, run:

+    `git checkout dev`

- * Edit the paths, timers, user name, what to run and then accept.
+ * Edit the paths, timers, username, what to run and then accept.

     `nano edit_these.sh`

- * Edit some permissions, run as root.
+ * Edit some permissions, run this as root.
 The file .tmux.conf will be copied to the users home folder.
 If, when you run ./start.sh you see 0 nzb's and you are sure there are more than 0 left to import, verify the path to the nzb's in .tmux.conf in the home folder of the user.

     `./set_perms.sh`

  * Run my script, as user.
 If, you have grsecurity in you kernel, you will need to run using sudo if you use nmon or bwm-ng.

     `./start.sh`

  * If you connect using **putty**, then under Window/Translation set Remote character set to UTF-8.

  * If something looks stalled, it probably isn't.
-If all 12 panes are still there, it is most likely, as it should be.
+If all 13 panes are still there, it is most likely, as it should be.

  * You must edit **misc/testing/update_cleanup.php** in order for it to actually do something, and update_parsing is good for fixing a few releases everytime it runs, not a silver bullet though.